-The BRHS cohort is a population-based sample of over 7,500 men, recruited from single general practices in 24 British towns across England, Scotland, and Wales, representing all major British regions at the time.
-Commencing between 1978 to 1980 when participants were aged between 40 and 59 years, the study has since followed the cohort for over 40 years.
+The BRHS cohort is a population-based sample of over 7,500 men that investigates the occurrence and determinants of both individual and geographic variation in cardiovascular disease.
+Participants were recruited from single general practices in 24 British towns across England, Scotland, and Wales, representing all major British regions at the time.
+Commencing between 1978 and 1980, when participants were aged 40 to 59 years, the study has since followed the cohort for over 40 years.

 Study design